 Your pet may need surgery to remove an adrenal tumor and you should follow the vets’ instructions exactly.
 You’ll need to watch out for signs of internal bleeding such as pale gums, rapid breathing, and general weakness.
 There are many potential risks for surgery as it’s extremely complex.
 And surgical techniques to remove pituitary tumors aren’t widely available.

-Generally, a untreated dog can live as long as a treated dog but with side effects.
-Treatment doesn’t actually change the life span.
+Generally, an untreated dog can live as long as a treated dog but with side effects.
+Treatment doesn’t actually change the lifespan.
 However, it gives a better quality of life when you address the symptoms.

 Complications may occur in the form of diabetes or a blood clot in the lungs.
 Moreover, hypo adrenal corticism if left untreated can lead to death.

 The ultimate age for a dog to survive with Cushing’s is approximately three years.
 However, in some cases, there is a survival rate of two years.